 Children need both parents actively involved in their lives.
-It’s been established through several research studies that children who have a close relationship with both their mother and their father do better in school and tend to succeed more than children who do not bond with both parents.
-This is why child visitation rights are an important part of your custody matter.
+It has been established through several research studies that children who have a close relationship with both their mother and their father do better in school and tend to succeed more than children who do not bond with both parents.
+Therefore, child visitation rights are an important part of your custody matter.
+It is important that every parent get the chance to bond with their child regardless of whether they can afford a high-priced private attorney.
+We work with moms and dads just like you who want to do the right thing by their child, but might not have the thousands of dollars necessary to secure a private lawyer or legal representation.

 Our Take on Child Visitation Rights